qruiger/cowin-alert/README.md

  - `emailText` - cheap workaround to have cache for the Lambda to avoid sending repetitive emails

 Ensure that you've run `aws configure` once before deploying from your local machine

-TODO:
-- Multi-user, multi-filters
-- use SES
-- connect to google sheet for saving user filters and fan-out notifications